-We’re all on the same page that investing in a team communication platform such as a Slack or a Teams is a must-have rather than a nice-to-have in a remote work environment.
+We’re all on the same page that investing in a team communication platform such as Slack or MS Teams is a must-have rather than a nice-to-have in a remote work environment.
 But finding a way to manage communication, and avoid messaging overload, isn’t always simple.
 The trick here is to find a way to keep track of what your team members are up to while incorporating the water-cooler banter that everyone is missing.

 The fact that communication is more important than ever is not a free pass however to put 7 extra meetings on everyone's calendars.
 Virtual meetings present their own sets of challenges; audit your existing meetings, share knowledge before and after a meeting, and make a habit of recording all meetings to share with folks on the team that couldn’t make it.

 Psst — check out these 4 tips to improve communication in remote teams!

 One of the absolute best ways to encourage employees to perform efficiently in their roles is by giving them a reason to do so.
 Part of that means creating a culture that your employees love and want to be a part of.
 Right now, that means a heightened sense of flexibility and understanding.

 Flexible hours and generous PTO is a huge incentive.
 Show that you understand, juggling work and kids and a global pandemic isn't easy for any of us.
 By not only offering, but encouraging your team to take time for themselves you’ll cultivate a healthy environment where people will do their best work when they are online.

 Here’s how we document something like our flexible PTO policy in Guru to keep all of our teams on the same page: